nleethochawalit/GLACiAR2-master/README.md

 **Parameters files**

-- *n_galaxies:* Number of galaxies to place in each iteration (default = 100).
+- *n_galaxies:* Number of galaxies to place in each iteration.
+In each iteration, the galaxies will have the same spectrum but different light profiles, elipticities, inclinations. (default = 100).
 Type = int.
-- *n_iterations:* Number of iterations, i.e., the number of times the simulation is going to be run on each image for galaxies with the same redshift and magnitude.(default = 100).
+- *n_iterations:* Number of iterations, i.e., the number of times the simulation is going to be run on each image for galaxies with the same redshift and magnitude bin.
+The magnitude for each iteration will be drawn based on the specified LF_shape. (default = 100).
 - *mag_bins:* The numbers of magnitude bins wanted.
 For a simulation run from m1 = 24.0 to m2 = 25.0 in steps of 0.2 magnitudes, there will be 6 bins (default = 20).
-- *min_mag:* Brightest magnitude of the simulated galaxies (default = 24.1).
+- *min_mag:* Brightest observed magnitude of the simulated galaxies (default = 24.1).  see *extended_mag_bins_low/high*
-- *max_mag:* Faintest magnitude of the simulated galaxies (default = 27.9).
+- *max_mag:* Faintest observed magnitude of the simulated galaxies (default = 27.9).
 - *z_bins:* The numbers of redshift bins wanted.
 For a simulation run from z1 = 9.5 to m2 = 10.5 in steps of 0.2 magnitudes, there will be 6 bins (default = 15).
+- *z_bins* Number of redshift bins (default = 16)
-- *min_z:* Minimum redshift of the simulated galaxies (default = 9.0).
+- *min_z:* Minimum redshift of the simulated galaxies (default = 8.5).
-- *max_z:* Maximum redshift of the simulated galaxies (default = 11.9).
+- *max_z:* Maximum redshift of the simulated galaxies (default = 9.0).
 - *n_bands:* How many filters the images have been observed in.
 If not specified, it will raise an error.
 - *detection_band:* This is the band in which the objects are identified.
-The images taken in this band will be where the simulated galaxies are first put in.
+It can be 'det' if the detection image is created by coadding different bands.
 If not specified, it will raise an error.
 - *bands:* Name of the bands.
-The detection band has to go first.
+If detection_band is not 'det', the detection band has to go first.
 If not specified, it will raise an error.
+- *detection_band_combination:* Required if detection_band is 'det'.
+List of bands used in coadding to create the detection image.
+- *coadd_type:* 1 if simple coadd, 2 if noise-equalized coadd (e.g. Whitaker2019).
+Type = int.
+- *list_of_fields:* Text file containing the name of the fields where the simulation is going to be run.
+If not specified, it will raise an error.
 - *zeropoints:* Zeropoint value corresponding to each band.
 The default value is 25 for each band.
+This will be put in SExtractor configuration file.
 - *gain_values:* Gain values for each band.
 If not specified, it will raise an error.
-NL: Hmm I don't think it's used
-- *list_of_fields:* Text file containing the name of the fields where the simulation is going to be run.
-If not specified, it will raise an error.
+This will be put in SExtractor configuration file.
 - *R_eff:* Effective radius in kpc.
 It is the half light radius, i. e., the radius within half of the light emitted by the galaxy is enclosed (default = 1.075).
 - *size_pix:* Pixel scale in arcsecond for the images (default = 0.08).
-- *path_to_images:* Directory where the images are located.
-The program will create a folder inside it with the results.
+- *path_to_images:* Directory where the science images are located.
+- *path_to_results:* Directory where outputs will be placed.
 If not specified, it will raise an error.
 - *image_name:* Name of the images.
-They all should have the same name with the band written at the end.
-For example: "image_name+fieldname+'_'+band.fits"
+They all should have the same name at the begining of the file.
+For example: borg_field1_f160w_drz_sci.fits = "image_name+fieldname+'_'+band+'_'+imfits_end"
+- *imfits_end:* See above for the file names
+- *rmsfits_end':* Name of the rms/weight image ending.
+For example: _drz_rms_sclv2.fits.
+The rms files will be used in Sextracting only.
+If the WEIGHT_TYPE in the sextractor configuration file is MAP_RMS then these images should be rms maps.
+If it is MAP_WEIGHT then these images should be weight maps.
+- *fixed_psf:* Name of the psf file if the images are psf matched.
+The file should be put in folder Files.
+Leave as blank if the images are not psf-match.
+In that case, each image will be convolved with psf_*band*.fits instead.
+- *R_eff:* Effective radius at redshift 6 in kpc (default = 1.075)
+- *beta_mean:* Mean of the UV slope.
+The injected galaxies will have spectra with slopes drawn from this mean.
+- *beta_sd:* Standard deviation of the UV slopes.
+- *types_galaxies*: Number of different galaxy light profiles to be created per injection. (default = 2)
-- *sersic_indices:* Sérsic indices for the galaxies (default = [1,4]).
+- *sersic_indices:* Corresponding Sérsic indices for each *types_galaxies* (default = [1,4]).
 - *fraction_type_of_galaxies:* Fraction of galaxies corresponding the the Sérsic indices given (default = [0.5,0.5]).
+The sum must be 1.
+- *de_Vacouleur:* True of False.
+If true, when sersic indices == 4, the de Vacouleur profile will be used instead. (default = True).
+- *ibins:* number of inclinations.
+The galaxies will be created for ibins inclinations with values [0,1,..,ibins-1]*0.5pi/ibins
+- *ebins:* number of eccentricities.
+The galaxies will be created for ebins eccentricities ranging from 0 to 1.
+- *margin:* margin in arcsecond where a box of size 2*margin around the injected position will be searched for a source (sources) in the Sextracted file.
+The selected source will be the source with the closest position to the injected position within this search box.
-- *min_sn:* Minimum signal to noise ratio n the detection band for a galaxy to be considered detected by SExtractor. (default = 8.0)
+- *min_sn:* Minimum (isophotal) signal to noise ratio in the detection band (or the first band listed in detection_band_combination) for a galaxy to be considered detected.
+All detected galaxies that are not blended will be run through dropout selection.
+So if you have S/N criteria in the dropout selection, make sure that this min_sn is safely smaller than those in the dropout selection. (default = 3.0)
-- *dropouts:* Yes or no. Boolean that indicates whether the user wants to run a dropout selection (default = False).
+- *dropouts:* True or False.
+Boolean that indicates whether the user wants to run a dropout selection (default = False).
+- *droptype:* Type of dropout.
+See dropouts.py You can make your own!
+- *LF_shape:* Choices are 'flat', 'exp', 'linear', 'schechter_flat', and 'schechter'.
+Use Schecter with caution be cause millions galaxies will be created.
+We recommend schecter_flat instead where the *n_iterations* magnitudes will be drawn from Schecter function within that magnitude bin but each bin is normalized to *n_galaxies* galaxies.
+- *extended_mag_bins_low:* Number of bins to be extended from min_mag.
+Type = int. (default = 1)
+- *extended_mag_bins_high:* Number of bins to be extended from min_mag.
+Type = int. (default = 1)
+- *lin_slope:* Will be used if LF_shape is 'linear'
+- *exp_base:* Will be used if LF_shape is 'exp'
+- *n_inject_max:* When LF_shape is not 'flat', Each iteration can have more galaxies than n_galaxies.

 Files
 ----------